Reusable Functions

 Noted Issues#

-- There was a bug in
+- A bug existed in

 sigma-rust